CoderMonad/Greek-Letters-Converter/README.md

 # Greek-Letters-Converter

 This is a program that I've written in a bunch of different languages that will take a number into convert it into a set of Greek letters.
-Because I've got a bunch of different languages I'll put them all here in one Repository with different branches than have a bunch of repositories.
-Each language will have its own branch.
+Because I've got a bunch of different languages I'll put them all here in one Repository with different folders between them all.
+(I tried with different branches but it got really confusing).

 I write this program because it is simple and generally helps me grasp a new language when I am trying to learn it.

 It has no point other than being simple.

-They are all released in the public domain so do what you will with them.
+**Everything is released into the public domain so do what you will with them.**

 I may or may not update this; because as I've said I'm trying to just put the random code bits I've made throughout the years all on GitHub as a central place to be able to reference them.